AngieYYF/EMMM-explainable-chatbot-detection/README.md

 ---

 In this work, we introduce **EMMM**, an explainable LLM chatbot detection framework, targetting MGT detection and its interpretability to diverse stakeholders in **online conversational settings**.
-Our method balances latency,accuracy, and non-expert-oriented interpretability.
+Our method balances latency, accuracy, and non-expert-oriented interpretability.

 ## Key Insights
 - **EMMM is Dialogue-Aware.** EMMM leverages conversation specific features to deliver multi-dimension, multi-level, and multi-strategy explanations.
-Grounded in speech act theory, EMMM supports both online and offline chatbot detection.
+Grounded in speech act theory, EMMM models dialogue structure and intent to enhance interpretability and support both online and offline chatbot detection.

 - **EMMM is Efficient.** EMMM produces explanation reports online in under 1 second by combining a sequential selector–predictor pipeline with offline preprocessing, achieving the time efficiency required for deployment in real-world service platforms.